apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

       + * (rep:Members) = rep:Members protected multiple
       - * (WEAKREFERENCE) protected < 'rep:Authorizable'

 ### XML Import
-As of OAK 1.0 user and group nodes can be imported both with Session and Workspace import.
-The difference compare to Jackrabbit 2.x are listed below:
+As of Oak 1.0 user and group nodes can be imported both with Session and Workspace import.
+Other differences compared to Jackrabbit 2.x:

 * Importing an authorizable to another tree than the configured user/group node will only failed upon save (-> see `UserValidator` during the `Root#commit`).
 With Jackrabbit 2.x core it used to fail immediately.
-* NEW: The `BestEffort` behavior is now also implemented for the import of impersonators (was missing in Jackrabbit /2.x).
+* The `BestEffort` behavior is now also implemented for the import of impersonators (was missing in Jackrabbit /2.x).
-* NEW: Workspace Import

 ### API Extensions
 The Oak project introduces the following user management related public